Right to the City (Research & Policy)

 - A Human Rights’ Perspective for the Right to the City

-The publication aims to advance the knowledge and research on the right to the city concept for a better understanding of inclusive societies and a better dissemination of good practices and initiatives, as well as to raise awareness among key decision-makers (local authorities) on the need to adopt a right-based approach to urbanization for a better inclusion of marginalized and vulnerable population in Indian cities.
+The publication aims to advance knowledge and research on the right to the city concept for a better understanding of inclusive societies and a better dissemination of good practices and initiatives, as well as to raise awareness among key decision-makers (local authorities) on the need to adopt a right-based approach to urbanization for a better inclusion of marginalized and vulnerable population in Indian cities.
 It is hoped that this publication will constitute a reference point for policy makers at the local level, as well a basis for the exchange of knowledge between researchers, city professionals and local authorities on developing inclusive cities.

-Peer Review Meeting: Urban Policies and the Right to the City in India: Rights, Responsibilities and Citizenship
+Download the publication: Urban Policies and the Right to the City in India: Rights, Responsibilities and Citizenship